farhannaza/IP-Protection/README.md

 ## 1️⃣ Next.js Framework

-install next js, ensure you install it in the correct directory (Ip Protection): npx create-next-app@latest
+1. install next js, ensure you install it in the correct directory (Ip Protection):
+`npx create-next-app@latest`

-put the project name: `client`
+2. put the project name: `client`
-(we choose that name because that is the default name use for contract build directory in truffle-config.js) choose the default setting for all the other option.
+(we choose that name because that is the default name use for contract build directory in truffle-config.js)
+- choose the default setting for all the other option.

 ![Ganache Verification](/assets/install-nextjs.png)

-go into the client directory using `cd client`
+3. go into the client directory using `cd client`

-then type `npm run dev` to test the next.js framework :
+- then type `npm run dev` to test the next.js framework :

 ![Ganache Verification](/assets/nextjs-testrun.png)

-if everything is set up correctly you should see it like this :
+- if everything is set up correctly you should see it like this :

 ![Ganache Verification](/assets/nextjs-client.png)

+## 2 Customization